AT-290690/hyper-light/README.md

 ;; Functional [Rich set of utility functions]
-;; Tree Shakeable [The compiled code uses only the functions that are imported] ;; Composable [The pipe operator |> [5; | add [3]; | mult [4]]; makes it easy to compose functions]
+;; Tree Shakeable [The compiled code uses only the functions that are imported] ;; Composable [The pipe operator |> [5; | add [3]; | mult [4]]; makes it easy to compose functions] ;; Void [Only one empty primitive [void] - this is undefined; no null or NaN] ;; Binar [Shipped with a fast and memory cheap array data-structure binary array O[1] operations] ;; Tail Call Recursion [Functions can be optimised - just as fast as loops] ;; Devision by zero is a compile time error

-;; Void [Only one empty primitive [void] - this is undefined; no null or NaN] ;; Binar [Shipped with a fast and memory cheap array data-structure binary array O[1] operations] ;; Web Editor [Create web apps directly on the web with autocomplete; logger; live preview on the side]
+;; Web Editor [Create web apps directly on the web with autocomplete; logger; live preview on the side]
 ```